Mouldsworth railway station: Services

-The station gets one train per hour westbound to Chester and one train per hour eastbound to Manchester Piccadilly.
-18 trains per day run to Chester, with 17 running towards Manchester.
+The standard service is one train per hour in each direction between Chester and Manchester Piccadilly; there are 18 trains per day to Chester, with 17 running towards Manchester.
 On Sundays, there is a two-hourly service each way, with 7 trains in each direction.

-The majority of services are run by Northern Class 150 trains, with some Class 156's also serving the station.
+Services are run by Northern Trains' Class 150 and Class 156 diesel multiple units.

-There have been repeated plans for a half-hourly service in each direction - it was a part of the 2015 franchise agreement - though this has been repeatedly delayed due to capacity constraints between Stockport and Manchester and is yet, as of January 2022, to be implemented.

 Proposed future developments

+There have been repeated plans for a half-hourly service in each direction, as part of the 2015 franchise agreement; however, this has been delayed due to capacity constraints between Stockport and Manchester and, as of January 2022, is yet to be implemented.

-As part of Northern's proposed December 2022 timetable (which focuses on additional services within the Manchester area), an additional 4 trains per day between Chester and Stockport (2 in each direction) have been proposed during peak hours on Mondays to Saturdays.
-These services are aimed at those who are commuting to and/or working in Manchester and Stockport.
-This change will increase the number of trains departing Chester on the line to 20 per day, with the number departing Stockport also increased to 20 per day.
-The 2 hourly Sunday service will remain the same, at 7 trains per day.
+As part of Northern's proposed December 2022 timetable, which focused on additional services within the Manchester area, an additional two trains per day in each direction between Chester and Stockport have been proposed during peak hours.
+These services are aimed at those who are commuting to and/or working in Manchester and Stockport; it would increase the number of trains to 20 per day in each direction.